everscale-org/docs/src/Standard/TIP-3/TIP-3.1/core-description.md

 ### Notes

 - We choose Standard Interface Detection to expose the interfaces that a TIP3 smart contract supports.
 - This standard does not define the external methods to initiate transfer, mint or burn tokens.
 Though it defines the methods, which MUST be called on a recipient token wallet or token root during these operations.
-Any additional data MUST be encoded in the `_meta` parameter.
-This allows to detect these operations, without knowing the details of a specific implementation.
-- The rules for decoding `_meta` parameters MUST be defined in a child standards.
 - The rules for a token wallet ownership MUST be defined in a child standards.
+- A `-1` offset is added to some function IDs derivations, so the preimage of the hash cannot be known, further reducing the chances of a possible collisions.

 ### Token root